MinecraftForge/Documentation/docs/models/overrides.md

 Adding Properties to Items
 --------------------------

-`ItemModelsProperties::registerProperty` is used to add a property to a certain item.
-The `Item` parameter is the item the property is attaching to (e.g. ExampleItems.APPLE).
+`ItemModelsProperties#registerProperty` is used to add a property to a certain item.
+The `Item` parameter is the item the property is being attached to (e.g. `ExampleItems#APPLE`).
 The `ResourceLocation` parameter is the name given to the property (e.g. `new ResourceLocation("pull")`).
-The `IItemPropertyGetter` is a functional interface that takes the `ItemStack`, the `ClientWorld` it's in (may be null), and the `LivingEntity` that holds it (may be null), returning the `float` value for the property.
+The `IItemPropertyGetter` is a functional interface that takes the `ItemStack`, the `ClientWorld` it is in (may be null), and the `LivingEntity` that holds it (may be null), returning the `float` value for the property.
 For modded item properties, it is recommended that the modid of the mod is used as the namespace (e.g. `examplemod:property` and not just `property`, as that really means `minecraft:property`).
-These should be done in FMLClientSetupEvent.
+These should be done in `FMLClientSetupEvent`.
-There's also another private method `ItemModelsProperties::registerGlobalProperty` that is used to add properties to all items, and it does not take `Item` as its parameter since all items will apply this property.
+There's also another private method `ItemModelsProperties#registerGlobalProperty` that is used to add properties to all items, and it does not take `Item` as its parameter since all items will apply this property.

 !!! important
-    Use FMLClientSetupEvent::enqueueWork to proceed with the tasks, since the data structures in ItemModelsProperties are not threadsafe.
+    Use `FMLClientSetupEvent#enqueueWork` to proceed with the tasks, since the data structures in `ItemModelsProperties` are not thread-safe.

 Using Overrides
 ---------------